 You May Qualify for Legal Assistance

-The final option for filing your application is hiring a Social Security disability lawyer to submit your claim for you.
+The final option for filing your application is hiring a lawyer to submit your claim for you.
 If your first instinct is that you can’t afford that, think again.

 All disability attorneys in our network work on contingency.
 So, until you settle your claim, you pay nothing.
-And if you do win, you only pay a small, one-time fee deducted from your settlement.
+And if you do win, you only pay one small fee taken from your back pay.

 And to return to our earlier metaphor, every sinking ship needs a good captain to right the boat.